Call for entries: A' Design Awards and Competition

 Award winners will receive a certificate, a lifetime license to use the awards logo, inclusion in the awards yearbook and awards exhibition in Italy, plus extensive publicity in the form of an interview and press release and photography.
 They will also attend a gala awards ceremony in Milan, Italy, where they will be presented with a unique awards trophy.
 The A' Award Trophy was designed to be realized using the newest production techniques – 3D metal printing in stainless steel – in order to underline the innovative strengths of the winners.

 The competition is endorsed by the International Federation of Interior Architects/Designers and several other international design organizations.
 The awards will be judged by an international jury panel of design experts, including academics, professionals and media representatives.
 A peer-review process is followed, with anonymous voting and evaluation of entries.
 The deadline for submissions is 28 February.
-Results will be announced to the public on 15 April.
+Results will be announced here on 15 April.

 Register here